tp1de/ioBroker.ems-esp/README.md

 The adapter is tested for the ems-esp gateway with latest firmware version (V3.6.0) of ESP32

-## Energy recordings and statistics need an active database instance.
-I strongly recommend not to use InfluxDB V2 !!
+## NEW Energy recordings and statistics need an active database instance.
-InfluxDB v2 needs the retention period to be set to > 2 years for storing historic values.
+	Recordings require a InfluxDB adapter version >= 4.0.2 which allows deleting of db-records Retition period is now read and recordings are only stored within retention period -- Beta status InfluxDB v2 needs the retention period to be set to > 2 years for storing all historic values.
 	In V2 this is a global parameter for all states !

 ## NEW: Heat Demand hysteresis improved.
     Heat Demand per thermostat is active when actual temp is lower than (target temp - delta).